A Guide to Debt Settlement

 Learn more about debt settlement and if it's the right choice for you.

 Basically, when you settle debt with a company, you offer to pay less than you owe in exchange for the rest of the debt to be forgiven.
 Sometimes you can negotiate down to 20-30% of the original amount that you owed.

 Debt settlement only works on unsecured loans or debts without collateral such as credit cards or personal loans.
 For loans with collateral such as your car or home loan, the bank will repossess the item and will not negotiate a different payment.

 Keep in mind, you must pay the amount you negotiated in one lump sum within a few days of making the agreement with the company.
 For this reason, you should negotiate with just one company at a time.
 Debt settlement does affect your credit score negatively since the debt does say settled, but it is better than having a lot of outstanding or overdue debt on your credit report.
 It may be a better option than bankruptcy.

 Pros of Debt Settlement

-The negotiation may make it possible to take care of your debt rather than ignoring it and hoping that it will go away.
-Debt settlement also allows you to pay something towards your debt, which may help you resolve concerns if you feel badly about not being able to pay your current debts because your financial circumstances have changed.
+Debt settlement negotiation may make it possible to take care of your debt rather than ignoring it and hoping that it will go away.
+Debt settlement also allows you to pay something towards your debt, which can also be helpful when managing your budget.

 Cons of Debt Settlement